drexlerd/Tyr/README.md

 Tyr aims to become a weighted, annotated, and parallelizable datalog solver with a grounder based on k-clique enumeration in k-partite graphs (KPKC) with a focus on AI planning.
 It is currently unknown whether the KPKC grounder can efficiently support object creation, and hence, Tyr does not support arithmetic expressions in rule heads.
 However, it supports simple arithmetic expressions in rule bodies, which are sufficient for deciding whether a ground action in numeric planning is applicable.
 Tyr also provides a PDDL interface, which allows the grounding of an *overapproximation* of the applicable ground actions and axioms in a task, or, in a state, *precisely* the ones applicable in that state.
+Tyr templated design separates grounded and lifted planning, i.e., ground tasks use states over the FDR representation while lifted tasks use states over the sparse representation.
+This separation allows prototyping with state-of-the-art performance in both subfields, while easily evaluating approaches on both planning paradigms.